KevinJayData/paceline/README.md

 # Paceline Take Home

+## How to navigate
+- `app.py` is the main file that runs everything else.
+Start here.
+- `graphs.py` shows all of my graphing work.
+- `graphs_dir/` contains all of my graph outputs
+- `README.md` is what you are looking at now!
+This will contain all of my written notes, graphs, results, etc...
+- `requirements.txt` provides all package versions for your local virtual env.

 ### Sections
-Assumptions
+    1. Assumptions
-Exploratory Data Analysis
+    2. Exploratory Data Analysis
-KPI
+    3. KPI
-Population Analysis between Control and Increased Rewards groups Graphs
+    4. Population Analysis between Control and Increased Rewards groups
+    5. Graphs
-Results
+    6. Results
-Areas for Improvement
+    7. Areas for Improvement

-## Assumptions
+## 1. Assumptions
 - Table grain appears to be an aggregation of the week's data for each user.
 - There are 1000 users across 4 weeks each for 4k rows total.
 - claimed_reward can only be 1 if hit_steak is 1